 Step #5: Perform Light Sanding to Smooth Out Any Imperfections.

-Lightly sand the wood using sandpaper with a finer grit, preferably 320-grit.
-This helps to remove any imperfections or raised wood fibers that may have occurred during the application of the lacquer primer.
+Gently sand the wood using 320-grit sandpaper to eliminate any flaws or raised wood fibers that might have emerged while applying the lacquer primer.

 Also, it creates a smoother surface for the subsequent coats to be applied to, resulting in a more even finish.
 Lightly sanding the wood surface helps improve the subsequent coats’ adhesion by creating a more receptive surface to the paint or lacquer.